-The School may, at its discretion, make telephone contact with any referee to verify the details of the written reference provided.
+The School will usually make telephone contact with any referee to verify the details of the written reference provided.

 The School treats all references given or received as confidential which means that the applicant will not be provided with a copy.